-The Effects of Monetary Policy on Stock Market Bubbles: Some Evidence
+The Effects of Monetary Policy on Stock Market Bubbles: Some Evidence[†]

-Jordi Gali[†]

-Luca Gambetti[‡]

-December 2013

-Abstract
+By Jordi Galí and Luca Gambetti

-We estimate the response of stock prices to exogenous monetary policy shocks using a vector-autoregressive model with time-varying parameters.
-Our evidence points to protracted episodes in which, after a a short-run decline, stock prices increase persistently in response to an exogenous tightening of monetary policy.
-That response is clearly at odds with the "conventional" view on the effects of monetary policy on bubbles, as well as with the predictions of bubbleless models.
-We also argue that it is unlikely that such evidence be accounted for by an endogenous response of the equity premium to the monetary policy shocks.
+We estimate the response of stock prices to monetary policy shocks using a time-varying coefficients VAR.
+Our evidence points to protracted episodes in which stock prices end up increasing persistently in response to an exogenous tightening of monetary policy.
+That response is at odds with the "conventional" view on the effects of monetary policy on bubbles, as well as with the predictions of bubbleless models.
+We also argue that it is unlikely that such evidence can be accounted for by an endogenous response of the equity premium to the monetary policy shock.
+(JEL E43, E44, E52, G12, G14)

-JEL Classification: E52, G12

-Keywords: leaning against the wind policies, financial stability, inflation targeting, asset price booms.